Update: Montefiore Health System out of network for UnitedHealthcare employer-sponsored, individual and Medicaid plans

 The hospitals on these campuses are also markedly more expensive than some of the most reputable and prestigious hospitals in the entire country, with rates that are 38% higher than the average cost at the top five hospitals in U.S. News & World Report’s 2020-21 rankings of the best hospitals in the United States.
 All five of those hospitals are highly prestigious and nationally known as the best in the country, making them “destination hospitals” for people across the country seeking top-quality health care.
 Health care costs would be reduced by $32 million per year if Montefiore accepted the average rate we pay these five hospitals for care provided on its Moses and Einstein campuses.

-Despite these high costs, Montefiore is demanding a nearly 30% price hike over the next three years, which would drive up health care costs by $216 million
+Despite these high costs, Montefiore is demanding a nearly 30% price hike over the next three years, which would drive up health care costs by more than $200 million

 The demand to increase Montefiore’s already high rates is unreasonable at a time when so many people and employers are struggling and would lead to higher premiums and out-of-pocket costs for our members, as well as increase the cost of doing business for both self-insured and fully insured companies.